I admit it. I am very risk averse. Kinda boring.

 What I learned is you better be real serious when you pray a prayer like that…HE WILL RESPOND and I already said “YES.”
 Hang on tight!

 But the constant nudging only intensified and foster care was about all I could think about.
 Driving around I saw physical SIGNS posted everywhere I went: “Foster Parents Needed” and a phone number.
 I parked our car in a Target parking lot and in a gap between 2 bushes where we parked was a sign staked in the ground.
-We walked in Target and my daughter insisted on walking around holding my hand (older brother was at preschool so I let her) & she led me to a man and a little girl probably about 18 mo old…we made small talk and the man offered up that she was his foster daughter and how far she has come since entering their home.
+We walked in Target and my daughter insisted on walking holding my fingers & she led me to a man and a little girl probably about 18 mo old…we made small talk and the man offered up that she was his foster daughter and how far she has come since entering their home.
 My daughter’s detour around Target’s Dollar spot & a divine appointment nearly missed.
 How often do I miss His appointments I wonder?
 Too busy, too distracted, too self-absorbed.

 Reading the Bible I randomly opened and pretty quickly got to James 1:27- “Religion that God our Father accepts as pure and faultless is this: to look after orphans and widows in their distress and to keep oneself from being polluted by the world.”
 OKAY, OKAY…